AlexAsplund/alexasplund.github.io/resources.md

 ---

 ### Blogs and websites
-{% for section in page.resources %}
+{% for resource in page.resources %}
 {% for section in resource.websites %}
 #### {{ section.name }}